-Depending upon the size and organisational structure of the real estate business the same person may operate as both the MLCO and the MLRO.
-In the case of a sole trader the owner adopts, by default, the role of both MLCO and MLRO.
+Depending upon the size and organisational structure of the firm the same person may operate as both the MLCO and the MLRO.
+In the case of a sole practitioner, the owner adopts, by default, the role of both MLCO and MLRO.

 The Commission issued guidance notes in May 2013 with regard to the appointment of the Money Laundering Reporting Officer and Money Laundering Compliance Officer.
-However at this early stage of Supervision by the Commission the strict criterion for acceptance as MLRO and MLCO is not followed in its entirety.
-This relaxation is an interim arrangement and may change at the discretion of the Commission.
+However at this early stage of supervision by the Commission the strict criterion for acceptance as MLRO and MLCO is not followed in its entirety.

-The important factor is the nomination of an individual(s) who will then be expected to take advantage of any available training provided by the Commission, as well as making their own arrangements to up skill the individual, by means of the various source of professional qualification.
+The important factor is the nomination of an individual(s) who will then be expected to take advantage of any available training provided by the Commission, as well as making their own arrangements to up-skill the individual, by means of the various sources of professional qualification.